Subscribe

 I would agree. would agree.
 And, and Caitlin also works at, at AMP Coil.
 You know, we both work with AMP Coil, which is the system that works with the energetic body and uses pulse electromagnetic field and frequency and bio resonance to create a shift in the body.
 So we both, we both hold that in common.
 And really what I wanted to do here today was kind of like a co-piloting episode.
 You know, sometimes I'll bring on a bestie who we share common interests.

 we sort of talk through things that are topical going on in the news.
-Obviously we're in the middle of a world pandemic and it looked as though I'm I'm in Reading, Connecticut, Caitlin's and Carmel in California.
+Obviously we're in the middle of a world pandemic and it looked as though I'm I'm in Reading, Connecticut, Caitlin's in Carmel in California.
 And it looked as though like a month ago that everything was sort of, we're sorted winding down.
-We're having some re openings.
+We're having some re-openings.
 And while I'm experiencing Connecticut, I'm having gyms are open.
 The mall is open.
 The Apple store is open.
 Our numbers are

 crashing through the floor, you're having a different experience in California.
 That's true.
 Very much so.
 I mean, we're having the soft opening of things and everything started to feel like it was going back to normal.
 I think I even went out to dinner with friends and now, you you walk into the gym and you have to wear a face mask the whole time whereas before you didn't.
 And just these little things are starting to creep back in again.
 And what's it looking like?
 What's it looking like for the fall?
 Has there been anything hinted in the news?